 About

-My research focuses on animal politics (particularly its intersection with animal law), the politics of advocacy and representation, the history of political thought, and the role of political institutions in promoting liberal democratic values.
+My research focuses on animal politics (particularly its intersection with animal law), the politics of advocacy and representation, the history of Western political thought (particularly from the perspective of forgotten women thinkers, and in conversation with non-Western traditions), and the role of political institutions in promoting liberal democratic values.

 I am currently a Postdoctoral Fellow in animal ethics in the Philosophy Department at Queen’s University in Kingston, Ontario.
-Here, my two primary research projects will focus on the concept of legal autonomy, as applied to other-than-human animals, and the place of animals within the history of Western political thought.
-I will also be teaching PHIL 296 Animals and Society.
+Here, my two primary research projects will focus on the concept of legal autonomy, as applied to other-than-human animals, and how we might rethink classical liberalism through engagement with the more-than-human world.
+I am also responsible for teaching PHIL 296 Animals and Society.

 Previously, I worked as a post-doctoral Research Fellow at the Australian National University’s Crawford School of Public Policy.
 There, I was engaged in a number of collaborative projects, which included research on story-telling in the context of election campaigns, Australians’ views on care work, and Australians’ views on the role of local governments.
 I was also on the teaching team for POGO8403 Cases in Contemporary Public Policy, a core course in Crawford’s Master of Public Policy, and was the sole convenor for POGO8021 Public Sector Ethics.